ncRNA-lab/Cucurbit_lncRNAs_landscape/Scripts/README.md

 ### STEP 15: Differential expression analysis

-<div align="justify"> Differential expression analysis is performed using some R packages such as DESeq2 and Tximport.
+<div align="justify"> Differential expression analysis is performed using DESeq2 and Tximport R packages.
 For more details read the paper. <br /><br /></div>

 ```
 cd 13-DEA/cme/